 Your dog will benefit immensely when you incorporate tooth brushing into your daily regime.
 You can use a regular toothbrush to do this, and it is recommended that you use a brush with soft bristles.
 Purchase canine toothpaste that is safe for your furry friend to swallow, and it will have a flavor, like poultry or seafood, that your pet will enjoy.
 Stay away from toothpastes designed for human beings, as these contain detergents and other ingredients that are not intended to be swallowed.
 Start slowly, and work your way up to brushing longer, as your dog becomes more comfortable with having his or her teeth brushed.

 What Other Ways Are There to Clean a Dog’s Teeth?

 If your schedule does not permit you to brush your dog’s teeth, you can always use a dental chew, to clean your pet’s teeth.
 While not as good as brushing, this still prevents a layer of plaque from accumulating.
 Clean your pet’s gum line as well.
 You can also use a piece of gauze wrapped around your finger if you do not have access to a dental pad or wipe.
 Encourage your pup to munch on a dental chew after dinner.

 Keep Your Dog’s Teeth Healthy by Choosing Hard Food

 Choose quality food for your pet.
 Foods like meats, fruits, and vegetables.
 Avoid grains, as these are sticky and will be more likely to leave residue behind.
 You can also provide carrots, apples, or pumpkin, and this will also work to remove food particles and debris from your dog’s mouth.

-Keeping your dogs teeth clean and healthy, along with providing the proper amount of diet, exercise and nutritional supplements, will give your best friend many future healthy years of life.
+Keeping your dogs teeth clean and healthy, along with providing the proper amount of diet, exercise and giving your dog the best nutritional hip & joint supplements, will give your best friend many future healthy years of life.